Article I – Name

 Article III – Standing Rules

-- Elections for SCC representatives will be held no earlier than May 1st and no later than the September SCC meeting.
+- Elections for SCC representatives will be held no later than the September SCC meeting.

-- Notification of available SCC parent member seats, election dates and procedure for declaring candidacy for the SCC will be posted on the Indian Hills Middle School website.
+- Notification of available SCC parent member seats, election dates and procedure for declaring candidacy for the SCC will be posted on the Indian Hills Middle School website and notice will be sent home.

 - If there are more candidates than available seats, two alternates will be selected from the remaining candidates in the order of the number of votes received.
 They will be appointed as voting members of the council if a seat is vacated prior to the next election and the council votes to fill the vacated seat.

-- Membership: The number of School Community Council members will be limited to nine.
-Parent members should be represented from nieghborhood and dual-immersion classrooms.
+- Membership: The number of School Community Council members will be limited to ten.
+Parent members should be represented from neighborhood and dual-immersion classrooms.
 This number adheres to laws.

-- 53A-1a-108 (4)(a)(ii) each school community council for a school other than a high school shall have four parent or guardian members and three school employee members, including the principal.
+- 53G-7-1202 (4)(b)(ii) each school community council for a school other than a high school shall have four parent or guardian members and two school employee members, including the principal.

 - Members, parent and employee, have an expectation of attendance.